ZAEDPolSl/TCR_diversity/README.md

 Functions for preprocessing and downstream analysis of TCR sequencing data obtained with Adaptive Biotechnology.

 ## PreProcessing
+doing_PreProcessing is a function which allows for dataset filtration and curation based on rules provided in PreProcessing_human function.
+It also calculates Status Diversity and Sequences Diversity for Functional and NonFunctional set of sequences.
-File PreProcessing_human allows for dataset filtration, focusing on functional genes only.
+PreProcessing_human is afunction which allows for dataset filtration, focusing on functional genes only.

 ## Subsampling for sample reconstitution regarding CD4/CD8 ratio
 Samples obtained separately for CD4+ and CD8+ subsets of cells can be reconstituted to reflect the distribution of sequences obtained for blood sample with uncategorized CD4+ and CD8+ cells.